 3 Explore methods for helping students find their artistic voices.

 We all want our students to be more creative.
 But what does teaching for creativity look like?
-In this Learning Pack, discover specific strategies to help your students develop creative, original, meaningful work.
+In this PRO Pack, discover specific strategies to help your students develop creative, original, meaningful work.
 Learn how to overcome barriers to creativity by using a proven method called the Artistic Thinking Process.
 Finally, discover ideas for empowering your students to find their voices through open-ended questioning, themes, and more.

 Connected National Visual Arts Standards